TCLee-tech/Training-custom-ML-model-with-Vertex-AI/README.md

 # SAVE MODEL
 model.save(f'{BUCKET_ROOT}/model_output')
 ```
+To convert custom model codes in a Jupyter notebook into a Python file, use `jupyter nbconvert task.ipynb --to python`.
+Will get `task.py`

 #### Step 4: Create Dockerfile
 Create a Dockerfile at the same level as the training code folder: